 Are you looking into running a company?
 Or do you own a company?
 The Rework book is an interesting piece of non-fiction having some unconventional insights for running your business.

 The book, written by Jason Fried (one of the founders of basecamp) contains 86 brief chapters of bold, straightforward statements.
 In this review, I want to show you a small glimpse of the book and discuss a couple of topics Rework talks about.
 And why it is such a great book!

-So, most of the chapters talk about running your company in an optimal way (as perceived by the authors).
-And opposite to the long and dreaded texts of most management books (yes, I had those in university too), chapters are concise.
+Most of the ReWork Book chapters talk about how you can run your company as optimal as possible (obviously, according to the authors).
+And opposite to the long and dreaded texts of most management books, chapters are concise (yes, I had those dreaded books in university too).
 Moreover, chapters are rooted in practice and not in theory.